Gravita India – Recycling Story Driven By ESG Investments' Tailwind

 3. What is my view on company valuation?

-At a price of INR 251 per share, the trailing twelve months’ P/E ratio is ~18x, which is reasonable in the current market.
+For INR 472 per share, the trailing twelve months’ P/E ratio is ~18x, which is reasonable in the current market.
 As ESG investments gain more steam, well-managed recycling businesses like Gravita India are likely to see much more institutional interest and that will help the valuations of the Company.

-Stock looks attractive for long term and should be evaluated by investors.
+The stock looks attractive for the long term and should be evaluated by investors.